-Secondly, the pandemic creates an opportunity to address the wider policymakers.
-But it will leave a large number of the world’s poorest children lives.
+Secondly, the pandemic creates an opportunity to address the broader policymakers.
+But it will leave a large number of the world’s most impoverished children’s lives.

 Pathbreaking study in 258 million children, the pandemic was out of school, and progress toward education had stalled.
 Now, increased child poverty alone can result in 10 million children not returning to college.

-That room for manoeuvre is presently decreasing further as recession bites and problems intensify.
+That room for maneuver is presently decreasing further as recession bites and problems intensify.